UPDATED: March 30, 2021

 The Financial Times began ranking business schools for research in 1999; the Carroll School made its first appearance in these compilations seven years later, premiering at No. 52.
 The school’s average ranking for the past five years is 33 notches above that initial position.

 Regarding the survey’s methodology, FT says: “The research rank is calculated according to the number of articles published by current full-time faculty members in 50 selected academic and practitioner journals between January 2017 and August 2019.
 The FT50 rank combines the absolute number of publications with the number weighted relative to the faculty’s size.”

 Released Together with M.B.A.
 Rankings

 The Financial Times carried out the survey in conjunction with its Global MBA 2021 rankings, although the findings apply to the entire Carroll School (which has the same faculty for both undergraduate and graduate programs).
-The research rankings can be viewed by selecting the "Research" checkbox from the available fields provided on the full table of FT’s survey data, and then sorting by that column.
+The research rankings can be viewed by selecting the "FT Research Rank" checkbox from the additional columns provided on the full table of FT’s survey data, and then sorting by that column.